Xenotransplantation: Xenotransplantation guidelines in the United States

-The Food and Drug Administration (FDA) has also stated that if a transplantation takes place the recipient must undergo monitoring for the rest of that recipient's lifetime and waive their right to withdraw.
+The Food and Drug Administration (FDA) has also stated that if a transplantation takes place, the recipient must undergo monitoring for the rest of their lifetime and waive their right to withdraw.
 The reason for requiring lifelong monitoring is due to the risk of acute infections that may occur.
 The FDA suggests that a passive screening program should be implemented and should extend for the life of the recipient.